 Biography

-During rehabilitation, he began teaching himself to play.
-Within weeks, he was composing and committing original works to memory, guided entirely by instinct and meditation.
-He began performing at weddings and hotels, and later at prestigious venues such as The Peabody, The Plaza, and The Buena Vista Palace, where he held a six-night-per-week residency for three years, also appearing at the Napoleon in Rome and Bechstein in New York City.
+While recovering from surgery and rehabilitation, he began teaching himself piano on a small keyboard.
+Remarkably, after just three weeks, he was composing exquisite and epic solo piano music, astonishing his family, friends and strangers alike.
+He soon began performing at weddings and prestigious hotels, including The Peabody, The Plaza, and The Buena Vista Palace, where he maintained a six-night-per-week residency for three years, performing exclusively his own original solo piano compositions under the stage name Mark Andrew.
+He also appeared at notable venues such as the Napoleon in Rome and Bechstein in New York City.

 Composer Mark Bulmer Sitting at Piano